drakkan/sftpgo/docs/sftp-subsystem.md

   sftpgo startsubsys [flags]

 Flags:
+  -d, --base-home-dir string   If the user does not exist specify an alternate
+                               starting directory.
+The home directory for a new user will be:

+                               <base-home-dir>/<username>

+                               base-home-dir must be an absolute path.
   -c, --config-dir string      Location for SFTPGo config dir.
 This directory
                                should contain the "sftpgo" configuration file
                                or the configured config-file and it is used as the base for files with a relative path (eg. the private keys for the SFTP server, the SQLite database if you use SQLite as data provider).
                                This flag can be set using SFTPGO_CONFIG_DIR env var too. (default ".")
   -f, --config-file string     Name for SFTPGo configuration file.
 It must be
                                the name of a file stored in config-dir not the absolute path to the configuration file.
 The specified file name must have no extension we automatically load JSON, YAML, TOML, HCL and Java properties.
 Therefore if you set "sftpgo" then "sftpgo.json", "sftpgo.yaml" and so on
                                are searched.
-                             This flag can be set using SFTPGO_CONFIG_FILE env var too. (default "sftpgo") -h, --help                 help for startsubsys
-  -j, --log-to-journald      Send logs to journald.
+                               This flag can be set using SFTPGO_CONFIG_FILE env var too. (default "sftpgo") -h, --help                   help for startsubsys -j, --log-to-journald        Send logs to journald.
 Only available on Linux.
                                Use:

                                $ journalctl -o verbose -f

                                To see full logs.
                                If not set, the logs will be sent to the standard error
   -v, --log-verbose            Enable verbose logs.
 This flag can be set
                                using SFTPGO_LOG_VERBOSE env var too.
                                 (default true)
   -p, --preserve-home          If the user already exists, the existing home
                                directory will not be changed
 ```

 In this mode `bolt` and `sqlite` providers are not usable as the same database file cannot be shared among multiple processes, if one of these provider is configured it will be automatically changed to `memory` provider.